The Dinner Is Ruined: History

 The Dinner Is Ruined was formed in 1991 by multi-instrumentalist Dale Morningstar.
 Original members included Don Kerr on drums and Al Kelso on bass.
 They recorded their first album, Burn Your Dashiki, in 1991.
 After this point, Kelso left the band.
-Keyboardist/bassist Dr. Pee joined the group, and a second album, Love Songs from the Lubritorium, was recorded in 1993 by Raw Energy, Kerr left the band after this.
+Keyboardist and bassist Dr. Pee joined the group, and a second album, Love Songs from the Lubritorium, was recorded in 1993 by Raw Energy, Kerr left the band after this.

 While opening for the band Rheostatics in 1994, Morningstar and Pee were booed and had objects thrown at them.
 Subsequently, Clark, at the time a member of Rheostatics, joined The Dinner is Ruined.

 In 2000, the group released the album A Maggot in their Heads.
 The band continued to perform live, with often improvised instrumentation quite different from their recorded work.

-In 2001 the band performed live at the Folk on the Rocks Festival in Yellowknife, backing up Gord Downie.
+In 2001, the band performed live at the Folk on the Rocks Festival in Yellowknife, backing up Gord Downie.
 This collaboration continued, and the members of The Dinner Is Ruined recorded as part of Gordon Downie's backup band on his three solo albums.
 Downie's band also included Julie Doiron and Skydiggers guitarist Josh Finlayson.

 In 2014, The Dinner is Ruined backed up singer Kyp Harness on his album Armageddon Blues.